prettygoodapps/GPTX/gptx-info-site/IMPLEMENTATION.md

 ## 🎉 Conclusion

 The GPTX Green AI Ledger POC has been successfully implemented.
 It validates the technical feasibility of the core features and provides a strong foundation for future development.

+For more details on contributing, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.